-AUDIO: Push the AUDIO knob until BASS, MID or TREB appears on the display.
+AUDIO: Push the AUDIO knob until BASS, MID, or TREB appears on the display.
 Turn the knob to increase or to decrease.
-If a station is weak or noisy, you may want to decrease the treble.
-To adjust bass, midrange or treble to the middle position, select BASS, MID or TREB and push and hold the AUDIO knob.
-The radio will produce one beep and adjust the display level to zero.
+If a station is weak or noisy, decrease the treble.

+To adjust bass, midrange, or treble to the middle position, select BASS, MID, or TREB and push and hold the AUDIO knob.
+The display level will be adjusted to the middle position and you will hear a beep.

 To adjust all tone and speaker controls to the middle position, push and hold the AUDIO knob when no tone or speaker control is displayed.
-The radio will produce one beep and CENTERED will appear on the display.
+CENTERED will appear on the display and you will hear one beep.

-AUTO EQ (Automatic Equalization): Press this button to choose between bass, midrange and treble equalization settings designed for country, jazz, talk, pop, rock and classical program types.
+AUTO EQ (Automatic Equalization): Press this button to select customized equalization settings designed for country, jazz, talk, pop, rock, and classical.

-To return to the manual mode (CUSTOM), press the AUTO EQ button until CUSTOM appears on the display.
-Then you will be able to manually adjust the bass, midrange and treble using the AUDIO knob.
+To return to the manual mode, press the AUTO EQ button until CUSTOM appears on the display.
+Then manually adjust the bass, midrange, and treble using the AUDIO knob.